torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

 .. code-block:: graphql

-    id: Int                       # Can be used on it's own
+    id: ID                        # Can be used on it's own
     slug: String                  # Can be used on it's own
     urlPath: String               # Can be used on it's own
     token: String                 # Must be used with one of the others.
 Usually contentType